• Skip to main content

 Americans with Disabilities Act (ADA)

-Signed into law in 1990, the Americans with Disabilities Act (ADA) is civil rights legislation that works to increase the inclusion of people with disabilities in all aspects of community life, including employment.
+Signed into law in 1990, the Americans with Disabilities Act (ADA) is civil rights legislation that prohibits discrimination against people with disabilities.
+Title I of the law protects the rights of both the employee and job seekers.

-The ADA and the ADA Amendments Act of 2008 (ADAAA) give civil rights protections to individuals with disabilities similar to those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
-The ADA and ADAAA also assure equal opportunity for individuals with disabilities for access to businesses, employment, transportation, state and local government programs and services, and telecommunications.
+The ADA and the ADA Amendments Act of 2008 (ADAAA) also assures equal opportunity for individuals with disabilities for access to businesses, employment, transportation, state and local government programs and services, and telecommunications.

 Employees can send an email to employeerelations@uams.edu for assistance on initiating the ADA interactive process.